canro91/canro91.github.io/_posts/2022-04-04-TSQLDoesNotHaveConstants.md

 This is the execution plan.
 Let's keep an eye on the number of estimated users.

-{% include image.html name="Variable.png" alt="StackOverflow users with reputation = 2" caption="Execution plan of finding users with 2-point reputation" width="600px" %}
+{% include image.html name="Variable.png" alt="StackOverflow users with reputation = 2" caption="Execution plan of finding users with 2-point reputation" %}

 But, there's a downside.
 Variables inside stored procedures trigger a different behavior in SQL Server.

 ### Variables and execution plans

 When executing a stored procedure, SQL Server creates an execution plan for the first set of parameters it sees.
-And, SQL Server reuses the same execution plan the next time we run that stored procedure.
+And, the next time we run that stored procedure, SQL Server reuses the same execution plan, even if we use different parameters.
 We call this behavior **Parameter Sniffing**.

 SQL Server uses statistics (histograms built from samples of our data) to choose the shape of the execution plan.
-Which table to read first, how to read that table, the number of threads, the amount of memory, among other things.
+SQL Server has to choose the first table to read, the number of threads, and the amount of memory, among other things.

 But, when there are variables in a stored procedure, SQL Server builds execution plans, not from statistics (e.i. samples of our data), but from an "average value."